Sabotaz/techio-GA-playground/markdowns/2-encoding.md

  * Creation of the base population
  * Individual evalution (is the individual fit to solve the problem ?)
  * Individuals seletion (the more fitting an individual, the more survival chances)
- * Crossing / reproduction (Crossing two individuals creates a new individual whose genes comes from both parents)
+ * Crossover / reproduction (Crossover of two individuals creates a new individual whose genes comes from both parents)
  * Mutation (Some of the children's genes can mutate to create new genes)

 ## The problem